 You should get a 2nd booster 4 months after your 1st if:

 - You got Johnson & Johnson’s Janssen vaccine for both your initial vaccine and booster.

 - The best way to protect against COVID-19 is to get your boosters as soon as you’re eligible.

 - It’s especially important for people age 50 and older, residents of long-term care settings, people with underlying medical conditions, and pregnant and recently pregnant people to get boosters because they are at increased risk for severe illness from COVID.

 - If you’re age 18 or older, you can choose which COVID-19 vaccine to get as your booster; CDC has issued a preference for people to get an mRNA vaccine (Pfizer BioNTech and Moderna).
-Teens ages 12–17 can get a Pfizer-BioNTech COVID-19 vaccine booster.
+Right now, only children ages 5–17 who got the Pfizer-BioNTech vaccine should get a booster.